Terry Reed, Plaintiff, against Andrew Male, Defendant.

 Opinion by: Carol R. Edmead

-In this personal injury action arising out of a bicycle accident, plaintiff Terry Reed ("plaintiff") moves pursuant to CPLR 3212 for summary judgment against defendant Andrew Male("defendant"), on the ground that defendant was negligent as a matter of law based on the fact that he traveled in a wrong direction in a bicycle lane.
+In this personal injury action arising out of a bicycle collision, plaintiff Terry Reed ("plaintiff") moves pursuant to CPLR 3212 for summary judgment against defendant Andrew Male("defendant"), on the ground that defendant was negligent as a matter of law based on the fact that he traveled in a wrong direction in a bicycle lane.
 Defendant opposes the motion.

 On December 13, 2012 at approximately 8 p.m., plaintiff was injured when she was attempting to cross Sixth Avenue at the cross-walk/intersection of 15th Street in Manhattan.
 A portion of Sixth Avenue adjacent to the sidewalk was delineated as a bike lane.
 At her deposition, plaintiff testified that she waited at the intersection for the light to turn to "walk" for pedestrians, and when the light changed, she proceeded to cross Sixth Avenue.
 At that time, she was struck by a bicycle operated by defendant, who was traveling in the southbound direction on Sixth Avenue which is a one-way street with the northbound direction of the traffic (plaintiff transcript, pp. 16-17).